 In the beginning you may feel backaches and muscles soreness.
 Also, your inner thighs may feel tight, and the area around your sitting bones sore.
 The reason is that you have a new posture.
 The sitting pressure (see image) on a saddle chair is guided away from soft tissues and the pelvic opening, towards the bone structures instead.

 Those discomforts are normal as your body adapts to sitting in a new position and unlearning many years of conventional sitting.
 Give yourself up to a couple of weeks to adapt to your new norm.
 Then, your body will thank you.

 Sit on & get off

-When sitting on and getting off, stand beside the chair, lift one leg over the chair, from the back, to the other side of the chair and sit down.
+When sitting on and getting off your saddle chair, stand beside the chair, lift one leg over the chair, from the back, to the other side of the chair and sit down.

 To get up, move your feet slightly forward and stand up.
 This way, the chair remains behind you.

 Sit high enough

 At first, lift the saddle chair, so your feet are not touching the floor.
 Let your pelvis relax, and your thighs hang freely and stretch for a minute.
 Then lower the chair slowly until your feet are firmly on the floor.
 Aim for a 135-degree angle in the knees and between the thighs and the upper body.
 The wide angle enables you to tilt your pelvis forward and maintain the natural curve in your lower back.